KidoCode/default-bhub/README.md

-# default-chub
+# default-bhub
-Default certified repo template for kportal student
+Default template for building new course